 The employer is entitled to manage and distribute work, which also means that the employer has the right to choose how to organise operations and which operations to focus on in the future.

-The employer must show just cause – a multi-step process
+The employer must show legitimate reason – a multi-step process

-For a position to be terminated due to lack of work, the employer must be able to demonstrate that there is a factual basis for the decision.
+For a position to be terminated due to lack of work, the employer must be able to demonstrate that there is a legitimate reason for the decision.
 This is done by the employer presenting relevant material to the union showing that all requirements have been met.

 - Lack of work does exist, including measures that have been taken to avoid a lack of work situation occurring.